If you want to bring an ice pack with you on your next flight, the rules can vary depending on the type of pack that you want to bring.

 You just have to make sure that you notify the TSA officer at the checkpoint for inspection.

-Can You Bring Dry Ice on a Plane?
+You Can Bring Dry Ice on a Plane

 Dry ice can be a great alternative to ice packs, so you might be wondering if you can take it on a plane.